sdiehl/kaleidoscope/tutorial.md

   fromString = Name . fromString
 ```

-Since we can now work with named LLVM values we need to create several functions for referring to the
+Since we can now work with named LLVM values we need to create several functions for referring to
-references of these values.
+references of values.

 ```haskell
 local ::  Name -> Operand